litus-ai/classy/docs/docs/getting-started/structured-configs/overall-structure.md

 :::

 This allows you to change and swap parts easily.
-For instance, imagine you have been fine-tuning Bert on some Token classification task, with this configuration:
+For instance, imagine you have been fine-tuning BERT on some Token Classification task, with this configuration:

 ```yaml
 <...>